How an algorithm denied food to thousands of poor in India’s Telangana

 “There is no accountability whatsoever when it comes to these algorithmic exclusions,” said Masood from ASEEM.
 “Previously, aggrieved people could go to local officials and get answers and guidance, but now the officials just don’t know … The focus of the government is to remove as many people from the beneficiary lists as possible when the focus should be that no eligible beneficiary is left without food.”

-In November, the High Court of Telangana in a case filed by Bismillah Bee said that “the petitioner is eligible” for the food security card whenever the state government issues new cards.
-Bee, who has been denied ration for more than seven years, is still waiting.
+In November, the High Court of Telangana in a case filed by Maher Bee said that “the petitioner is eligible” for the food security card whenever the state government issues new cards.
+Meanwhile Bismillah Bee, who has been denied ration for more than seven years, is still waiting.

 (Tomorrow brings Part 2 of the series – when an algorithm declares living people dead)